Water Chemistry Water Chemistry — How to Add Pool Stabilizer: Complete CYA Addition Guide

 Timing and Testing Considerations

 CYA doesn't distribute evenly immediately after addition.
-Wait at least 24-48 hours before retesting to get accurate readings.
-This waiting period is crucial - testing too early often shows falsely low readings, leading to over-addition.
+Wait several days — up to a week — before retesting to get accurate readings.
+This waiting period is crucial; granular CYA dissolves slowly and reads low until it does, so testing too early shows falsely low readings and leads to over-addition.

 Once you reach your target range, CYA levels remain relatively stable.
 Unlike chlorine or pH, stabilizer doesn't break down quickly.
-The primary ways CYA levels decrease are through water dilution (heavy rain, backwashing, or partial draining) and gradual degradation from extremely high chlorine levels.
+It does still decline slowly - mainly through water dilution (heavy rain, backwashing, partial draining) and a gradual bacterial breakdown that runs faster in warm water - so expect to top it up over a season.

 For comprehensive guidance on maintaining proper water balance after adding stabilizer, check out our complete water chemistry guide.